North East Open Studios 2025 13th – 21st September Sign Up Here

 Directions

-From the Square in Tarland, go past the Commercial Hotel, take Melgum Rd out of the village for 1 mile.
-At the fork signed Wester Davoch take the right-hand road up the hill for just under a mile, then sharp right at the top of the hill & I am the first driveway on the right.
+From the Square in Tarland, go past the Commercial Hotel, take Melgum Road out of the village for 1 mile.
+At the fork signed Wester Davoch take the right-hand road up the hill for just under a mile, then sharp right at the top of the hill and I am the first driveway on the right.

 Parking